 Interfaith Power & Light (DC•MD•NoVA) is committed to serving as a meeting point for the good folks in the area who are undertaking congregational solar projects, and to ensuring that each project benefits from the experience and lessons learned of all of those that came before.

 Interfaith Power & Light Resources

-To download our booklet telling the stories of the first nine area congregations to “go solar,” click here.
-(File > Print PDF)
+This booklet tells the stories of the first twelve area congregations to “go solar”.

 IPL has compiled a list of firms that are willing to receive inquiries or RFP’s (requests for proposals) from congregations for fully-financed solar panel projects (either solar leases or through Power Purchase Agreements).
 To request a copy of the most current list, email email@example.com.

 Interfaith Power & Light (MD•DC•NoVA) has joined together with DC Solar United Neighborhoods, a coalition that is leading the charge to make Washington DC a solar city.
 Solar cooperatives help neighbors, businesses, and non-profits understand the steps needed to harness the power of the sun to produce electricity and lower our reliance on more environmentally-harmful forms of electricity.
 Now, more than ten coops have sprouted up in all wards within DC.
 DC SUN brings these cooperatives together under one umbrella to advocate for better solar incentives, improved customer service from Pepco, create jobs in DC, and spread the word about the benefits of going solar.